 Rick ultimately became the first person in his rural community to attend an Ivy League university.
 After graduating from Yale College and Harvard Law School, Rick moved to Los Angeles in 1985 and joined Latham & Watkins, one of the nation’s most respected law firms.
 There he practiced law for over 25 years, became a partner in 1994 and was recognized as one of California’s leading environmental and government law attorneys.

 Community service has always been a key part of Rick’s life and career.
-As a gay man, Rick saw hundreds of his friends become ill during the initial years of the AIDS crisis, which motivated him to become an AIDS activist at a time when our federal government was failing to act.
+As a gay man, Rick saw scores of his friends become ill during the initial years of the AIDS crisis, which motivated him to become an AIDS activist at a time when our federal government was failing to act.
 He worked to help elect public officials including President Clinton and Senator Barbara Boxer, among others, who would respond to the crisis with urgency.
 He joined the national board of Lambda Legal Defense and Education Fund, understanding that addressing the AIDS crisis required a focus on the lack of civil rights for LGBTQ+ people.
 He helped found the Children Affected by AIDS Foundation and served as its board vice chair for many years.
 Rick is strongly pro-choice, and today serves on the board of Planned Parenthood – Los Angeles.

 A lifelong progressive Democrat, Rick was a candidate for Congress in 1996 in California’s 38th Congressional District.
 Rick decided to run at a time when Congressional Republicans had launched their “Contract with America,” which proposed deep cuts in the social safety net, and the weakening of America’s environmental protections.
 He ran because he wanted to fight to preserve Social Security, Medicare, environmental protections, and programs that working and vulnerable Americans and his own family rely on.
 When he won the Democratic primary in March 1996, Rick made history as the first openly LGBTQ+ non-incumbent in the nation’s history to win a contested congressional primary.